Americans Abroad: The Book Project

 Who am I?

-I’m a writer, editor, and learning designer who moved to the Netherlands in 2018 and has spent a good deal of time observing and thinking about the cultural aspects of moving out of the US.
+I’m a writer, editor, and learning designer who moved to the Netherlands in 2018 and Portugal in 2023.
+I’ve spent a good deal of time observing and thinking about the cultural aspects of moving out of the US.
 I have master’s degrees in cultural geography and counseling, and for a few years I worked as a personal historian recording people’s life stories.
 I’m originally from Chicago but lived in Denver and Southern California for a long time.
 For more information about my professional background, visit my website HedbergEnglish.com.